trusted-introductions/trusted-introductions.github.io/README.md

 ### **Newest APK download & Change Log**

+**The prototype is currently being restructured and the APK are thus out of date.**

 [APKs](https://polybox.ethz.ch/index.php/s/K9mgiDihWqj9dIC)

 You can check which version of the Trusted Introductions APK you are currently running by navigating to "Settings" -> "Help".